trentw/script-to-speech/gui/DESKTOP_APP_GUIDE.md

    - Contains your React TTS Playground interface

 ### **Step 4: Test TTS Playground Functionality**

+**💡 Pro Tip**: If using the web interface (Step 3A), open browser DevTools (F12) to:
+- Monitor API calls in Network tab
+- Check console for any errors
+- Use React DevTools extension for component debugging
+- Test responsive design with device simulation

 #### **4.1 Test Provider Discovery**
 1. **Check Provider Dropdown**